obsidianmd/obsidian-developer-docs/en/Home.md

 ---
 # Obsidian Developer Docs

-Learn how to build plugins and themes for [Obsidian](https://obsidian.md/).
+Welcome to the official Obsidian Developer Documentation, where you can learn how to build plugins and themes for [Obsidian](https://obsidian.md/).
 For tips on how to use Obsidian, visit [the official Help site](https://help.obsidian.md/).

 ## Plugins